joela03/Movie-API-PYTHON-SQL/README.md

 GET	    /movies/<id>  Retrieve a specific movie
 POST	/movies	      Add a new movie
 PUT	    /movies/<id>  Update an existing movie
-DELETE	/movies/<id>  Delete a movie .
+DELETE	/movies/<id>  Delete a movie

+Testing
+To run the tests, use the following command: pytest test_api.py
+You can also use Postman to manually test the API endpoints.